D'Arcy Concession

-The D'Arcy Concession (امتیازنامه دارسی) was a petroleum oil concession that was signed in 1901 between William Knox D'Arcy and Mozzafar al-Din, Shah of Persia.
-The oil concession gave D'Arcy the exclusive rights to prospect for oil in Persia (now Iran).
+The D'Arcy Concession (امتیازنامه دارسی) was a petroleum oil concession that was signed in 1901 between William Knox D'Arcy and Mozaffar ad-Din Shah Qajar of Persia.
+The oil concession gave D'Arcy the exclusive rights to prospect for oil in Persia (Iran).
 During this exploration for oil, D'Arcy and his team encountered financial troubles and struggled to find sellable amounts of oil.
 Facing high costs, they were about to give up but eventually struck large commercial quantities of oil in 1908.
 The Burmah Oil Company created the Anglo-Persian Oil Company to take over the concession in 1909.

 The D'Arcy Concession was cancelled in 1932.

 William Knox D'Arcy

 William Knox D'Arcy was born in Devon, England in 1849.
-When he emigrated to Australia, he took a chance by organizing a syndicate to reopen and restore an Australian gold mine to operation.
-Indeed the mine still had plentiful gold yet to be found.
+When he immigrated to Australia, he took a chance by organizing a syndicate to reopen and restore the Mount Morgan Mine to operation.
+Indeed, the mine still had plentiful gold yet to be found.
 This made D'Arcy a very wealthy man and he returned to England looking for a new investment and to take another chance.
 This investment and chance would eventually be to prospect for oil in Persia and the venture later became known as the D'Arcy Concession.

 Oil potential in Persia

 During the 1890s, research and reports were being published that Persia had great oil potential.
 Some of D'Arcy's advisers made him aware of these reports and promised him wealth if he invested in this venture.
 D'Arcy agreed and sent out representatives to Tehran to win a concession that would give him the exclusive rights to prospect for oil in Persia.
-On 16 April 1901 negotiations commenced between D'Arcy's representatives and Shah Mozzafar al-Din over the potential oil concession.
+On 16 April 1901, negotiations commenced between D'Arcy's representatives and Shah Mozaffar al-Din Shah over the potential oil concession.